-Catalytic Converter
+Catalytic Converters

-This motorcycle is equipped with an oxidation catalytic converter.

-The catalytic converter contains precious metals that serve as catalysts, promoting chemical reactions to convert the exhaust gasses without affecting the metals.
+This motorcycle is equipped with oxidation catalytic converters.
+Each catalytic converter contains precious metals that serve as catalysts, promoting chemical reactions to convert the exhaust gasses without affecting the metals.

-The catalytic converter acts on HC and CO.
-A replacement unit must be an original Honda part or its equivalent.

-The catalytic converter must operate at a high temperature for the chemical reactions to take place.
-It can set fire to any combustible materials that come near it.
+Catalytic converters act on HC and CO.
+Replacement parts must be original Honda parts or equivalents.
+The catalytic converters must operate at high temperature for the chemical reactions to take place.
+They can set fire to any combustible materials that come near them.
 Park your motorcycle away from high grasses, dry leaves, or other flammables.